amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step5.md

 - BEM compliance
 - Token compliance (no raw values)
 - Proper scoping to `.vs-[component]` only
-- No duplication of CSS rules
+- No CSS duplication
-- No Bootstrap dependencies
-- Variant/state interaction correctness
-- No redefinition of primitives
+- No modification of primitives
+- Correct variant/state interaction
 - No invented variants or states
+- No Bootstrap classes or patterns

 ---

 ### OUTPUT SECTION 5 — Storage Instructions (MANDATORY)

-Append the generated variant & size CSS to:
+Append the generated CSS to:

 ```
 css/components/vs-[component]/vs-[component].css
 ```

-Place it **under the required header**:
+Place it under the required header:

 ```css
 /* ========================================================================